 SUMMARY: The lack of KPIs related to community engagement and resident sentiment is linked to the small % of DMOs who are investing in regular resident sentiment research.
 Just 13% of North American DMOs currently invest regularly in such research ("once a year or so").
 Over half of DMOs (52%) have never undertaken resident sentiment research.
 This compares to just one fifth (21%) of European DMOs never having surveyed their locals.
 Over twice as many European DMOs (25%) undertake regular research.
 Small to medium sized U.S & Canadian CVBs are least likely to have invested in research - with just 5% reporting regular resident surveys and over 60% never having undertaken research at all.

-Question: How often do you carry out resident sentiment surveys?
+Question: How often to you carry out resident sentiment surveys?
 Select one.
+Base: All respondents.
+208 completed responses.